medcl/elasticsearch-analysis-string2int/README.md

-generally we set these fields to `not_analyzed` and hope to use them together, and they often slightly change ,but if you wanna do faceting over these fields, you should be very carefully,because the memory usage is a headache,especially it contains a lot of of terms, but if you can convert the long entity string  into a little number, the memory usage will be a little smaller,and make the impossible thing  to be possible.
+generally we set these fields to `not_analyzed` and hope to use them together, and they often slightly change ,but if you wanna do faceting over these fields, you should be very carefully,because the memory usage is a headache,especially it contains a lot of of terms, but if you can convert these long string entities into numbers, the memory usage will be a little smaller,and make the impossible thing  to be possible.

 the plugin use redis to store the mapping of your entity and the number.